FragmentsOfTheLight/flights/README.md

 ## License

-The LighTS Framework is licensed under the MIT License.
+The flights Framework is licensed under the MIT License.
 Below is the full text of the license:

 ```plaintext
 MIT License